ProjectWorst/Practice-Exam-with-MySQL-Database/README.md

 README File:

-# PMP Practice Exam Questions
+# Practice Exam with MySQL Database

-This project is designed to facilitate a PMP (Project Management Professional) exam by presenting a series of questions and evaluating the user's answers.
+To help me with my studies and continue to practice programming with Python, I created this project to facilitate a PMP (Project Management Professional) practice exam by presenting a series of questions and evaluating the user's answers.
 The questions are fetched from a MySQL database, and the user interacts with the program through the console.

 ## Prerequisites